Sweetzia/bkawaii_creations/README.md

 **Layout and existing features**
 This is a multi-page layout.
-There are five different templates used:
+There are different templates used:
-1. Base template for the home page with login, registration, search engine and shoppingbag.
+1. Base template with login, registration, products, search engine and shoppingbag navbar.
-The content on my website exists of an about section, popular products section and footer.
+2. Index template for the homepage content: about section, popular products section and footer.
+3. Products template to view the products and product details
-2. Bag template used for the shopping bag page, cart and secure checkout/purchase form.
+4. Bag template used for the shopping bag page
-3. Checkout template used for the cart, checkout and payment forms.
+5. Checkout template used for the checkout and secure purchase.
-4. Products template to view the products and product details
-5. Profiles template for login, registration and product admininstration
+6. Profiles template for login, registration and product admininstration

 Features Left to Implement
 * A wishlist, where the user can pick products and "favorite" them, before deciding to add them to the cart or not.
-* For the shop owner to edit his products in the product admininstration.
+* For the shop owner to edit their products in the product admininstration.
+For now there is only the option to add and delete products.
-* Write a customer review section on my homepage
+* A customer review section on my homepage

 Challenges

 * I worked with Git branches for the first time in this project.
 It was difficult at first and I got scared merging my git branches to my master branch.
 I was afraid my code would not work anymore.
-But with the help of this video tutorial from [Atlassian][3].
-Everything went well with merging my git branches, until I encountered a problem when I went merging my profiles branch to my master.
+But with the help of this video tutorial from [Atlassian][3] everything went well with merging my git branches, until I encountered a problem when I went merging my profiles branch to my master.
 Is was a merge conflict with my binary file db.sqlite3.
 I could not resolve the conflict in github with a pull request.
 So I searched for a solution on google and finally discoverd this tip on [Lostechies.com][4].
 I had no git merge conflicts anymore and my profiles app was added to my master branch.